Tubridy

 Edward Bernard Tubridy 1893 – 1966

 While attending Penn State, he served a short stint in the Army towards the very end of World War One.
 His military service records show he was inducted in August 1818 and honorably discharged in June 1919 as a Private First Class.
 Initially, he was part of the US Pioneer Infantry Regiments.
 These were similar to regular army troops but were also trained in combat engineering.
 It was said they did everything the regular infantry was too proud to do and the Engineers too lazy to do.
 The record showed, however, that he spent the most time deployed to the Army Corp of Engineers.
-There was a tremendous shortage of engineers in WWI, so my guess is he was part of a program perhaps arranged through Penn State as part of his studies there.
+There was a tremendous shortage of engineers in WWI, so I guess he was part of a program perhaps arranged through Penn State as part of his studies there.
 This might account for the short time of his enlistment and the different assignments.
 He returned from France at the war’s end and continued his studies at Penn State.

 Edward Horton Tubridy 1929 – 2002

 Dad finished high school in Grant Town, graduating in 1947.
 From there, he went to the University of West Virginia and graduated with a degree in physics in 1951.
 He was in ROTC in college.
-While he was there, he was able to arrange his service to be in the fledgling United States Airforce.
+While there, he was able to arrange his service to be in the fledgling United States Air Force.
 The Korean War started in 1950 while he was in school, and he thought his chances of not getting killed would be better in the Air Force rather than as a Lieutenant in the Army and in the sights of the enemy as a priority to kill!

 Dad worked the early test launches of the Atlas, the first of which were spectacular failures.
 Finally, at the end of 1958, they successfully launched Big Annie – the first Atlas to span over 5000 miles.
 He supported several programs from there, including the final 4 Mercury astronauts and the SATAR satellite launches.